All the Green Year

-All the Green Year is a 1980 Australian television series based on a novel about three boys growing up near Melbourne on the eve of the Great Depression.
+All the Green Year is a six-part Australian television series based on a novel about three boys growing up near Melbourne on the eve of the Great Depression, that aired on the ABC in 1980.

 It is based on the book of the same name by Don Charlwood, first published in 1965.
 The book sold over 100,000 copies and has come to be regarded as an Australian classic.